matrix-org/matrix-ios-sdk/README.rst

 Matrix API level
 ----------------
 :``MXRestClient``:
-    It exposes the Matrix Client-Server API as specified by the Matrix standard to make requests to a Home Server.
+    Exposes the Matrix Client-Server API as specified by the Matrix standard to make requests to a Home Server.

 Business logic and data model
 -----------------------------
-At an upper level, you will find helper to handle data coming from the Home Server.
-These classes does logic to maintain consistent chat rooms data.
+These classes are higher level tools to handle responses from a Home Server.
+They contain logic to maintain consistent chat room data.

 :``MXSession``:
-    This is the main point to handle all data: it uses a MXRestClient instance to loads and maintains data from the home server.
-The collected data is then dispatched into MXRoom, MXRoomState, MXRoomMember and MXUser objects.
+    This class handles all data arriving from the Home Server.
+It uses a MXRestClient instance to fetch data from the home server, forwarding it to MXRoom, MXRoomState, MXRoomMember and MXUser objects.

 :``MXRoom``:
      This class provides methods to get room data and to interact with the room (join, leave...).